aws-samples/aws-lambda-serverless-inference/README.md

 * The deployed Lambda functions are configured with your VPC and subnet settings.
 * The Lambda functions mount the EFS file system you specify.
 The operations in the examples use EFS to complete their tasks.

+## Testing

+Now you can test your Lambda with the example test event `test-event-1.json` in the `04-lambda-test-events` directory.

 ## Questions?